 Budget 2021: Fuel prices rise and high emissions cars to be hit with higher taxes

-Major reform of motor tax and VRT regime aim to encourage car buyers to opt for cleaner cars
+Major reform of motor tax and VRT regimes aim to encourage car buyers to opt for cleaner cars

 From midnight, the increase in carbon tax by €7.50 per tonne will mean to a €1.47 increase in the cost of a 60 litre fill of diesel and €1.28 for a similar amount of petrol.